derins/googlesheets_cms/README.md

 # gismo website
-GisMo Team website using bootstrap
+GISMo Team website using js, html, bootstrap, jquery, ajax

 This was created on June 2018